 Almost $25,000 raised for MDA at West Leechburg race/walk

-A fundraiser at West Leechburg's fire hall last month raised almost $25,000 for the Muscular Dystrophy Association that will help youth signed-up to attend MDA summer camps this year.
+A fundraiser at West Leechburg's fire hall last month raised almost $25,000 for the Muscular Dystrophy Association that will help youths signed up to attend MDA summer camps this year.

-The money will also go to research, said MDA Pittsburgh funding coordinator Lynzy Groves.
+The money also will go to research, said MDA Pittsburgh funding coordinator Lynzy Groves.

 The second annual “Shamrock Shuffle” 5K race/walk and dance was put together by Leechburg native Ian Coyle with assistance from a cadre of West Leechburg and Leechburg volunteers.